graphql-rust/juniper/examples/README.md

 ```

 Note if you want to run the code within your own project, you need to change
-the relative paths in `Cargo.tom`l, e.g:
+the relative paths in `Cargo.toml`, e.g:

 ```toml
 juniper_graphql_ws = { path = "../../juniper_graphql_ws" }